golddranks/ClozeFuriganaTools/README.md

 # ClozeFuriganaTools
-Anki addon: Cloze Furigana Tools.
-Also available here: https://ankiweb.net/shared/info/1263365841
+Anki add-on: Cloze Furigana Tools.
+Also available here: https://ankiweb.net/shared/info/1263365841 **Note:** This add-on only supports Anki 2.0 plugin format.
+I haven't got the time to maintain the plugin anymore.
+I welcome forks of this plugin, provided that they respect the license and credit the original.

-##Description
+## Description

 Cloze deletion compatible furigana support & mass editing tools for Japanese.